-How to Prepare for a Mortgage
+How Should I Prepare for a Mortgage?

 When it comes to preparing a mortgage application it is of paramount importance that you spend time taking the necessary steps prior to filing an application to mortgage lender, so that you give yourself the best chance of getting accepted.

 You should start by researching the criteria that lenders typically assess when deciding whether or not to approve or decline an applicant, as it could end up being the very reasons why you get accepted for a mortgage or not, as well as the interest rates you receive.
 To help you with the process of preparing to get a mortgage, we have put together this guide that we advise you to follow so that your application is as strong as it possibly could be.

 It is always recommended to check your credit report with the three credit reference agencies in the country (Callcredit, Experian and Equifax) prior to making an application for a mortgage.
 The reason why you should check all three is that they all take into consideration slightly different criteria when making an assessment of your credit score, which can give you a balanced overview of what your credit rating is.